 - Maintain the Company Culture at All Locations According to the Plan

-- The Plan Helps You Set Goals and Track Progress
+- Your Franchise Business Plan Helps You Set Goals and Track Progress

 - Get Funding Using Your Business Plan

 - Recruit Quality Employees Based on Your Business Plan

 Let’s dig into these, one-by-one.

 Business Plans Help You Evaluate The Impact of the Owner’s Active Presence

 The most important question to many franchisees is whether they should be the manager or hire one.
 Without a business plan, determining that is impossible.
 Developing precise financial projections and applying managerial accounting can provide the insights to make a conscious decision.
 They can answer the questions such as “how much value does my work add to the business” and “how much should we pay someone to manage our business?”.

 Michael Sena, SENACEA

 Owning a franchise has the advantages of starting capital, buying power, and brand recognition.
 However, there are other business strategies and concerns that a franchise owner needs to consider.
 The contract between the two parties affects how much is under the owner’s control — the location, hours of operation, pricing, layout, interior and exterior design, and product availability may be strict or flexible depending on the franchise’s regulations.